Ring Topologies - Fault Protection

 Hussle between Ethernet Topologies

 The Fast-growing demand for high-speed internet is fulfilled by building an Ethernet Network.
-Historically, speaking the word "ether" of ethernet is a way of describing an essential feature of the system; the physical medium carrying bits to stations.
+Historically, speaking the word "ether" of ethernet is a way of describing an essential feature of the system; the physical medium carrying bits to stations as described by its inventor, Metcalfe.
 Ethernet, which was initially launched as a straight line or bus network topology to provide an internet connection to home users only, now provides a connection to multiple enterprises, home, etc. networks in different topologies such as a star, bus, ring, etc. The Selection of right topology ensures the high performance of a network, easy manageability of network operations, and increased data efficiency with supporting the economics of it.
 In all the topologies, the most common and prominent structure is the Ring.
-The Ethernet Ring Topology also provides an efficient backup infrastructure that is necessary in today's world.
+The Ethernet Ring Topology also provides a redundant infrastructure that is necessary in today's world.

 What exactly is a Ring Topology?

 A network configuration in which devices in a circular path are connected to facilitate data flow is a Ring Topology.
 Each network device connects with two others, like points on a circle, these network devices combined, make a ring network.
 The data packets in a ring network travel from one device to the next until they reach their destination.
 The Ring topologies provide budget based expected end-user performance in a complex IT Landscape.
 Now, let's see how Ethernet embarked its journey with Ring Topologies